Trade Gold Trading

 2. Setting Stop Loss Order using Support and Resistance Areas

-Another way of setting stop loss orders is to use supports and resistance zones, on the trading charts.
+Another way of setting stop loss orders is to use supports and resistance zones, on the charts.

 Stop Loss level using a resistance zone